Appropriate Technology

 You may also consider what are sustainable technologies for your community.
 For example, does your community have a dam?
 Did you consider the area that was flooded and the people who were displaced for its construction?
 Or the damage that could be caused if the levees broke?

-No choice will be completely without harm just as no choice will be completely without benefit.
 What’s important is that we examine our common assumptions, become truly aware of what is going on around us, and create our world mindfully and intentionally.

 Stay Connected to Our Work